Indicator biodiversity

 Comment

 The trend over the last 30 years shows an increase on average for all bird species that breed regularly in Switzerland as well as for woodland species and those species that benefit from climate change.
 In woodland areas, population trends are increasing for bird species that depend on deadwood and old-growth stands (especially woodpeckers).
 In contrast, the proportion of red-listed breeding bird species is still around 40%.
+While the overall trend is positive, the current state remains medium.

 The assessment refers only to changes concerning Red List species as these are more likely to become extinct and measures for their conservation are therefore a priority.